Mississippi Is Sending Its First Woman To Congress. Here's When Your State Did That

 Loading...

 Having sent a woman early to Congress doesn't necessarily mean a state continued a pattern of electing women.
-While Montana sent the first woman to Congress in 1917, it has not elected any women to Congress since.
+While Montana sent the first woman, Rankin, to Congress in 1917 — and again in 1941 — it has not elected any other women to Congress since.

 Importantly, this history does not show when voters in each state elected their first woman to Congress.